iSPIRT/depa-inferencing/tools/secure-invoke/README.md

   ```sh
   chmod +x secure-invoke-test.sh
   ```
+- Create a directory and create the **inference-request** as JSON object in "get_bids_request.json" file under the directory.
+Sample JSON can be found [here](https://github.com/iSPIRT/depa-inferencing/blob/main/docs/depa_inferencing_alpha.md#data-provider).
+This directory will be passed as environment variable as shown below to mount the /requests path of the container, where the tool expects to have "get_bids_request.json" file.

 - A `.env` file is set up with the following environment variables.

 ## Configurable Parameters
 Set the following parameters in the `.env` file: